copods/kela-quiz/README.md

 - build – changes that affect the build system or external dependencies
 - revert – reverts a previous commit

+## GitHub Actions

+We use GitHub Actions for continuous integration and deployment.
+Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

 ## Prisma Database

 We are using Prisma which is an open source database toolkit in our project.
-You can learn the main concepts of prisma from its offical documentation [Prisma](https://www.prisma.io/docs/concepts)
+You can learn the main concepts of prisma from its official documentation [Prisma](https://www.prisma.io/docs/concepts)

 - You can check all the models from `schema.prisma` file
 - If you are changing the database schema in `schema.prisma` file, you have to push the database to reflect those changes by running this command